Speaker fees:

 Topics:

-Andrew Pain is a TEDx / Keynote speaker and CPD accredited.
-Heโs a podcaster, award-winning campaigner for men and boys and soon-to-be-author.
+Andrew Pain is a TEDx / Keynote mental health speaker and CPD accredited.
+Heโs a podcaster, award-winning campaigner and author.

 Heโs on a mission to create psychologically safe and inclusive working environments, where people can openly voice their fears and concerns, and where the words โbelongingโ and โcommunityโ are not just buzzwords but truly describe how people feel.

-Andrew has 25 yearsโ HR experience, from policy and strategy to people development and recruitment, spread across the corporate and charity sectors and then as a self-employed entrepreneur.
-Andrew is unswerving in his belief that resilience, adaptability and decisiveness are critical people skills (not soft skills) and down to nature not nurture.
+Andrew is unswerving in his belief that resilience, self-care, adaptability and decisiveness are critical people skills (not soft skills) and down to nurture not nature.
 They can be developed over time, with the right support, environment and knowledge and theyโre a constant work-in-progress because the challenges we wrestle with, will always change and evolve.

-As a father of 5, with 3 boys aged 6,9 and 12, Andrew is also a warzone reporter, triage nurse, neurotic health and safety officer, failing caretaker, masterful bribery and blackmailing guru, cook, cleaner, agony aunt and unappreciated taxi driver.
+As a father of 5, with 3 boys aged 7,10 and 13, Andrew is also a warzone reporter, triage nurse, neurotic health and safety officer, failing caretaker, masterful bribery and blackmailing guru, cook, cleaner, agony aunt and unappreciated taxi driver

 Beyond the tragedy of the nationโs suicide data, itโs becoming increasingly known that 95% of people in prison in the UK are men, 85% of rough sleepers in the UK are men, 60% of victims of violence are men and boys (but there is no UK government strategy to tackle violence against men and boys).
 We’ve heard so much about the rise of the manosphere and struggling men, but what’s really happening?